Yao Ming: Retirement

 On July 20, 2011, Yao announced his retirement from basketball in a press conference in Shanghai.
 He cited injuries to his foot and ankle, including the third fracture to his left foot sustained near the end of 2010.
 His retirement sparked over 1.2 million comments on the Chinese social-networking site Sina Weibo.
 Reacting to Yao's retirement, NBA commissioner David Stern said Yao was a "bridge between Chinese and American fans" and that he had "a wonderful mixture of talent, dedication, humanitarian aspirations and a sense of humor."
 Shaquille O'Neal said Yao "was very agile.
 He could play inside, he could play outside, and if he didn't have those injuries he could've been up there in the top five centers to ever play the game."

 Yao was nominated by a member of the Chinese media for the Naismith Basketball Hall of Fame as a contributor to the game.
 He would have been eligible for induction as early as 2012, but Yao felt it was too soon and requested that the Hall of Fame delay consideration of the nomination.
 The Hall granted Yao's request, and said it was Yao's decision when the process would be restarted.

 On September 9, 2016, Yao was inducted into the Hall of Fame along with 4-time NBA champion Shaquille O'Neal and Allen Iverson.
-Continuing with the honours, on February 3, 2017, Yao's Number 11 jersey was retired by the Houston Rockets.
+Continuing with the honors, on February 3, 2017, Yao's Number 11 jersey was retired by the Houston Rockets.